lark-parser/lark/docs/json_tutorial.md

 - Filter out string tokens without a name, or with a name that starts with an underscore.
 - Keep regex tokens, even unnamed ones, unless their name starts with an underscore.

-This tutorial won't give an example of named tokens, but you can find such use in the [calculator example](/examples/calc.py).

 Unfortunately, this means that it will also filter out tokens like "true" and "false", and we will lose that information.
 The next section, "Shaping the tree" deals with this issue, and others.